Farmer-Markus/Terminalpaste/README.md

 or <br />
 `pastev <path>` (paste file from cipboard into relative/absolute path ) <br />
 in same or another terminal on the same machine.

+You can also use my [ppa repository](https://github.com/Farmer-Markus/linux-ppa) to get always the latest updates.